dimitari-hci/angular-figma/README.md

-# Angular Material for Figma
+# Angular Material (Material Design Component Figma Library For Angular)
 Material Design Components Figma Library For Angular

 ## How to use the file